kvm-unit-tests/kvm-unit-tests/README.md

 existing files should be consistent with the existing style.
 For new
 files:

-  - C: please use standard linux-with-tabs
+  - C: please use standard linux-with-tabs, see Linux kernel doc Documentation/process/coding-style.rst
   - Shell: use TABs for indentation

+Exceptions:

+  - While the kernel standard requires 80 columns, we allow up to 120.

 ## Patches